I need a certified copy of a birth/death certificate, where do I go?

 Can I get the vaccine for Shingles at the health department?

-No, we do not offer Zostavax (the vaccine for shingles).
+No, we do not offer Shingrix or Zostavax (the vaccines for shingles).
 Check with your medical provider for information on where you can obtain the vaccine.
 The following link provides information on the vaccine and disease: http://www.cdc.gov/vaccines/vpd-vac/shingles/vacc-need-know.htm

 How do I sign up for WIC and how do I know if I qualify?